jupyterlab/maintainer-tools/README.md

 - You must be on the branch to which the snapshots will be committed
 - You must installed your project before calling the action
-- The action is using `yarn` package manager
+- The action is using `yarn` package manager by default but can be configured with `yarn_cmd`
 - The Playwright tests must be in TypeScript or JavaScript

 An example of workflow that get triggered when a PR comment contains